Java int

 }

-Note: There could be loss in information like precision when converting from float or double to int, or some bytes of data when the size of int is less than the other datatype like long.
+Note: There can be information loss when converting from float or double to int, or when converting a larger type like long to int.

 int a;